Victoria Monks Musical Hall Artiste

 Anne, was reportedly first on the stage in a dance troupe, often reported as being at the Raikes Hall Gardens and then, in her own professional capacity, as Little Victoria, at the Empire Theatre, Blackpool (the building now demolished – it became the Hippodrome then the ABC, then Rumours night club and now a car park and in process of redevelopment).
 She was only 11 years old at the time and, in the following years on tour, she was on occasion, accompanied by her two sisters, and her brother who also sang on the same bill.
 In March 1909 Victoria’s brother, Jack Monks, billed under his own name at the Royal Hall, Jersey, ‘sang in his usual fine style, ‘Turn to the West,’ ‘You Know Very Well What it Is,’ and ‘In the Valley,’ for an encore’.
 Margaret and Elizabeth Monks were equally and unimaginatively known as Peggy and Bessie Monks and both have, ‘comedienne’ in their descriptions.
 Indeed in 1901 Annie is living at home at 18yrs old and is a Music Hall artist, and her father is a self-employed optician.
 In the ‘Era’ publication of October 1901 Victoria Monks’ talents are advertised, and her Blackpool address is given as 24 Elizabeth Street.
 By now it appears she has a manager who is George Aytoun of London (she seems to have changed managers several times during her career, and left not always on good terms).

 As Annie, she appears definitively first, as far as these pages are concerned, on the 1891 census which shows the family living at 12 Duke St, Blackpool, before a move to 24 Elizabeth Street by 1901.
 Duke Street backed on to the busy, arrival, departure and shunting lines of the (now defunct and demolished) Central railway station of the town.
 Elizabeth Street is more residential and would have perhaps been quieter, apart from the neighbours, maybe…..
 It seems Annie attended, (‘passed her early childhood’), in a convent in Warwickshire or in Blackpool… or in Preston…or in Birmingham…or in Belgium…(and more precisely Brussels) or a combination of one or more, if the newspapers are to be believed without question.
 But a family source states that she went to the Layton Hill Convent in Blackpool.
 She is also reported to have attended a dance school in Oxford Street, Liverpool and then was a member of the ‘Four Little Daisies and the Coon’ which, if true, might have been instrumental in developing without questioning, her imitative act of the Afro-American persona, as considered quite acceptable in the day.
 In the beginning of her career as a young girl she could earn £10 (£1,051.32; calculated as in 1892) a week and by sixteen her earnings reached £100 (£10,754.92; calculated as in 1898) weekly.
 Suggestions of her parents not wanting her to go on the stage are not borne out by her mother’s early death and the fact that three of her siblings, Margaret, (‘Peggy’) Elizabeth (‘Bessie’) and John (‘Jack’) also took up the stage profession, and all lived at home in the early years.
 It is also stated, that her father was a popular theatrical agent in Lancashire and Yorkshire, though no direct evidence of this is forthcoming to date.
 Her father is reported to have acted as his daughter’s agent and it is claimed by Olive Plant, one part of the Dainton Sisters who, it is reported, was educated at Breck College, Poulton Le Fylde, that Alfred Monks has procured for her, her first paid engagement.
 Elsewhere it is loosely stated that her father was on the stage himself at one time, though the only stage apparent in observing his reported history is the ground he is stood on and, in front of him, his audience, those who would be part of his life, close or distant in the turmoil of self-understanding and relationships.
+There is a family story however, related by Ken Vickers, who has accumulated a lot of material on his great aunt Victoria Monks, that Andrew was in a minstrel band at one time, though just when, or for how long, is not known.

 He was however, originally at least, by profession, an optician.
 He advertised his business in the local papers and had a business address on Lytham Street (now Corporation Street) in the town centre and stalls on the two existing piers of the time.
 At the annual Arts and Industries Exhibition for Blackpool North West Lancashire held at Blackpool in June of 1891 from the Blackpool Gazette and Herald, ‘Mr A T Monks as was the case last year, has a stand at which everything appertaining to the “optic” may be learnt and all kinds of instruments obtained at very moderate prices.